sabertazimi/awesome-notes/notes/web/javascript/javascriptAdvancedNotes.md

 #### Complex Usage

-The generator function itself is not iterable, call it to get the iterable-iterator
+The generator function itself is not iterable, call it to get the iterable-iterator:

 ```js
 for (const v of someOddNumbers) {